udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

 Here is a link to the [video][OH]

 #What is Full-Stack Web Development?
--what is front-end?
+- what is front-end?
--what is back-end?
+- what is back-end?
--full-stack is the combination of those
+- full-stack is the combination of those
--you know all aspects of making a web application
+- you know all aspects of making a web application

 #What is the Full-Stack Web Developer Nanodegree about?